 I didn’t go to school to be a writer, nor have I written the next great American novel (yet!), but I’ve always loved to read, and I dabbled in writing fiction from a young age.
 But it wasn’t until a few years ago that God opened the “writing door” and pushed me through it.
 During a time when I was struggling with infertility, He inspired my first real novel as an outlet and escape, something for me to focus on other than the obsession of getting pregnant.
 (Yes, it does become an obsession when you have infertility troubles.
 You can read more about our secondary infertility story here and here.)
 Long story short, God inspired and I listened, responded, took a leap of faith, and was signed by Rachel Kent of Books & Such Literary Agency.
-I’ve completed several more novels since, and God continues to bless as I heed his calling and seek his will for my life.
+I’ve completed several more novels and other works since, and God continues to bless as I heed his calling and seek his will for my life.
 This adventure as a writer has been just that–adventurous–sometimes scary, sometimes thrilling, and always full of more joy and blessings than I could have imagined.

 Things you should know about me: